 An AEM instantiation shall be delimited with the <aem></aem> root element tags using the standard attributes documented in 4.3.

-NOTE – Figures B-1 and B-2 in annex B provide example AEM instantiations.
+NOTE – Figures G-1 and G-2 in annex G provide example AEM instantiations.

 The final attributes of the <aem> tag shall be ‘id’ and ‘version’.